· ai and git · 12 min read

 git log --oneline --graph --all

-# files changed in last N commits
+# files changed in the last N commits

 git diff --name-only HEAD~10

-But here’s the uncomfortable part.
+Here’s the uncomfortable part.

-Our most important job now is not writing code.
-It’s understanding code.
-And the gap between those two things is getting wider by the day.
-Osmani himself talked about crossing a line he didn’t see coming – an AI agent implemented a feature he’d been putting off for days, the tests passed, he skimmed it, nodded, merged.
-Three days later, he couldn’t explain how it worked.
+Our most important job now isn’t writing code — it’s understanding it.
+The gap between these two skills is growing every day.
+Osmani himself described crossing a line he didn’t expect: an AI agent implemented a feature he’d been putting off for days, the tests passed, he skimmed it, nodded, and merged.

 So what does responsible reviewing actually look like?